cjdbarlow/Part-One/key_graphs.md

 * Following a step-change:
 	* An optimally-damped waveform will return to baseline with one overshoot and one undershoot
-	* An underdamped waveform returns to baseline rapidly but overshoots and undershoots several times
+	* An under-damped waveform returns to baseline rapidly but overshoots and undershoots several times
 	* A critically damped waveform returns to baseline as fast as possible without overshooting
-	* An overdamped waveform returns to baseline slower than a critically damped waveform, and does not overshoot
+	* An over-damped waveform returns to baseline slower than a critically damped waveform, and does not overshoot

 [**Wheatstone Bridge:**](wheatstone-bridge.md)